-What to do if you've been doing some stress eating
+What to do if your child has been doing some stress eating

-- ▶ Don't keep it secret.
-Tell your parents and your PAL. - ▶ Look for patterns.
-Are there certain times of day that you do it?
-Certain foods? - Examine your feelings.
-What event or what thought could have upset you? - Address the real problem.
-Problem-solve and make a plan to deal with it. - Make sure you follow a healthy eating plan: - > 3 healthy meals - 2 well-planned snacks - Plan an enjoyable, nutritious snack just before the time of day that you might be alone and stress eat. - Limit your access to RED foods. - Stay active when you are alone.
+- Encourage her to talk about it. - ▶ Look for patterns.
+Are there certain times of day that she does it?
+Certain foods? - Ask about feelings.
+What event or what thought could have upset her? - Help her address the real problem.
+Make a plan together. - Make sure she follows a healthy eating plan every day: - > 3 healthy meals - 2 well-planned snacks - Plan an enjoyable, nutritious snack just before the time of day she might be alone and stress eat. - Keep RED snack foods out of the house. - Encourage her to stay active when she is alone.